LAStools/LAStools/bin/lassplit_README.md

 -rescale 0.01 0.01 0.001
 -reoffset 600000 4000000 0

+The id for the filename can be adjusted using '-split_offset'.
+If '-update_point_source' is set the point_source for every point will be rewritten with the id. '-point_source_offset' allow to give an additional offset only for the new point_source.
+If the id is negative it will be set to '1000000-id'.
+Point_source of points is limited/mapped to a unsigned 16 Bit integer.

 # See also

 lasmerge - Merge or split lidar data files by number of points